 For certain of Suzano's U.S. sales, Commerce calculated EP based on a packed price to the first unaffiliated purchaser in the United States.
-Commerce also made adjustments for billing adjustments, early payment discounts, rebates, credit expenses, other direct selling expenses, indirect selling expenses incurred in the country of manufacture, and inventory carrying costs in the country of manufacture, as appropriate.
-Commerce made deductions for movement expenses, in accordance with section 772(c)(2)(A) of the Act; these expenses included, where appropriate, foreign inland freight, foreign inland insurance, brokerage and handling incurred in the country of manufacture, and international freight.15
+Commerce also made adjustments for billing adjustments, credit expenses, and other direct selling expenses, as appropriate.
+Commerce made deductions for movement expenses, in accordance with section 772(c)(2)(A) of the Act; these expenses included, where appropriate, foreign inland freight, foreign inland insurance, foreign brokerage and handling, and international freight.16

-In accordance with section 772(b) of the Act, CEP is the price at which the merchandise under consideration is first sold (or agreed to be sold) in the United States before or after the date of importation by or for the account of the producer or exporter of such merchandise, or by a seller affiliated with the producer or exporter, to a purchaser not affiliated with the producer or exporter.
+In accordance with section 772(b) of the Act, CEP is the price at which the subject merchandise is first sold (or agreed to be sold) in the United States before or after the date of importation by or for the account of the producer or exporter of such merchandise, or by a seller affiliated with the producer or exporter, to a purchaser not affiliated with the producer or exporter.

 Suzano classified some of its sales of uncoated paper to the United States as CEP sales.
-Suzano reported that it sold the merchandise under consideration to its affiliated U.S. importer, Suzano Pulp and Paper America, Inc. (SPPA), which then re-sold the merchandise to the unaffiliated U.S. customer.
+Suzano reported that it sold the subject merchandise to its affiliated U.S. importer, Suzano Pulp and Paper America, Inc. (SPPA), which then re-sold the merchandise to the unaffiliated U.S. customer.
 Further, Commerce concluded that EP, as defined by section 772(a) of the Act, was not otherwise warranted.
 Commerce calculated CEP based on the packed, delivered prices to unaffiliated purchasers in the United States.
-Commerce made adjustments to the prices for billing adjustments, early payment discounts, and rebates.
+17 Commerce made adjustments to the prices for billing adjustments, early payment discounts, and rebates.
 Commerce adjusted these prices for movement expenses, including foreign inland freight, foreign inland insurance, brokerage and handling incurred in the country of manufacture, U.S. brokerage and handling, international freight, U.S. inland freight, U.S. warehousing, and U.S. customs duties, in accordance with section 772(c)(2)(A) of the Act.
-In accordance with section 772(d)(1) of the Act, Commerce also deducted selling expenses associated with economic activities occurring in the United States, which includes direct selling expenses (credit expenses, warranty expenses, and other direct selling expenses) and indirect selling expenses (inventory carrying costs and indirect selling expenses).
-In accordance with section 772(f) of the Act, Commerce calculated the CEP profit rate using the expenses incurred by Suzano and its U.S. importer/affiliate, SPPA, related to their sales of the foreign like product in the comparison market and their sales of the merchandise under consideration in the United States and the profit associated with those sales.16
+In accordance with section 772(d)(1) of the Act, Commerce also deducted selling expenses associated with economic activities occurring in the United States, which includes direct selling expenses (credit expenses, advertising expenses, and other direct selling expenses) and indirect selling expenses (inventory carrying costs and indirect selling expenses).
+In accordance with section 772(f) of the Act, Commerce calculated the CEP profit rate using the expenses incurred by Suzano and its U.S. importer/affiliate, SPPA, related to their sales of the foreign like product in the comparison market and their sales of the merchandise under consideration in the United States and the profit associated with those sales.
+18